CarinaKt/MinIOAutomaticUpload/README.md

 or first compile it with Gradle and then switch to IntelliJ IDEA

 now the swing Dialog is able to execute
+#

+Renamed files will be deleted in the cloud and updated with the new version.
+Renaming a Folder is not supported.
+If you create a new Folder and rename this one you have to delete the folder "New Folder" by hand in the cloud.
+This is meant to prevent losing data by mistake.